-Done well, resources centres are a great tactic for attracting new leads to your website.
+Done well, content hubs are a great tactic for attracting new leads to your website.

 But for that, you have to know who your audience is, and what they’re looking for.
 What are their challenges?
 What will make their professional (or personal) life better?